Vlad6422/VUT_IPK_Client/Readme.md

 In the **TCP variant**, **CONFIRM** and **PING** messages are not used because TCP inherently ensures the reliability and delivery of messages.
 As a result, there is no need to confirm message delivery or periodically check the status of the connection.

 By using TCP, this protocol variant focuses on message reliability, eliminating the need for extra mechanisms like **CONFIRM** and **PING**, which are crucial in the UDP variant where reliability is not inherently guaranteed by the transport layer.
 This makes the TCP variant simpler and more efficient for scenarios where message delivery assurance is required.

+I also want to point out that packets have limitations, such as the length of messages, the characters that can be used in them, there are also many states and options when and how packets are sent, received, errors are processed, all this can be seen with the [FSM](#client-fsm) that I added to the project, and you can also read in more detail in the documentation for the **IPK25-CHAT** protocol.

 ## CLI Arguments and Client Behavior

-This section outlines the behavior of the **client application** with respect to **command-line arguments (CLI)** and the **standard input (stdin)**.
+This section have the behavior of the **client application** with respect to **command-line arguments (CLI)** and the **standard input (stdin)**.
 The client will handle the provided arguments to establish a connection with the server and support different client commands and chat messages.

 ### CLI Arguments